Tinder/sharded-redis-client/README.md

 ## Description

-Creates a dummy redis client that consistently shards by key using sha1
+Creates a Redis client that consistently shards by key using sha1

 ## Usage